MatiwosD/Insurance-Claims-Analysis-with-Predictive-Model/README.md

 - Generating a correlation matrix
 - Visualizing the correlation matrix with a heatmap

+## A/B Hypothesis Testing

+The A/B hypothesis testing is detailed in `notebooks/Hypothesis_Testing_and_Modeling.ipynb`, including:
+- Data preparation and segmentation
+- Conducting chi-squared tests for categorical data
+- Conducting t-tests for numerical data
+- Interpreting the p-values and conducting power analysis

+### Hypotheses Tested:
+1. No risk differences across provinces
+2. No risk differences between zip codes
+3. No significant margin differences between zip codes
+4. No significant risk differences between women and men

+## Predictive Modeling

+The predictive modeling is also detailed in `notebooks/Hypothesis_Testing_and_Modeling.ipynb`, which includes:
+- Data preparation and feature engineering
+- Encoding categorical data
+- Train-test split
+- Model building and evaluation for Linear Regression, Decision Trees, Random Forests, and XGBoost
+- Model evaluation using MAE, MSE, RMSE, and R² score
+- Feature importance analysis for Random Forest and XGBoost

 ## Unit Tests

-Unit tests for data quality checks and data cleaning are provided in the `tests` directory.
+Unit tests for data quality checks, data cleaning, and modeling are provided in the `tests` directory.
 These tests ensure the robustness and correctness of the implemented methods.

 To run the tests, use the following command:
 ```bash